Firewall Bouncer

 Assisted

-First, download the latest crowdsec-firewall-bouncer
+First, download the latest crowdsec-firewall-bouncer release.

 $ tar xzvf crowdsec-firewall-bouncer.tgz